ncgawron/ncgawron.github.io/README.md

 ## Nicholas Gawron

 Hi!
 I'm Nick Gawron a Masters Student currently studying statistics at NC State.
-I plan on using this page to show how I've applied my statistical background to a vartiety of fun projects.
+I'm using this page to show how I've applied my statistical background and easily share projects I am working on.

 ### My Background